jcsherin/jcsherin.github.io/posts/2025-06-24-parquet-dremel-record-shredding/index.md

 written about it.
 A curated set of links is available at the end of this blog post.
 So I am going to leave out the how to compute the Dremel encoding for nested data structures out of this post.

-Instead, the main thrust of this post is why the Dremel representation works?
+Instead, the main thrust of this post is explore the inherent challenges with nested data structures that makes it so hard to store them efficiently and improving query performance.
+This will help us better understand the ingenious design choices in the Dremel representation.

 - [ ] The last para has to directly connect to the title of the post.